York Disability Week

 Promoting an equal, inclusive and accessible York

-Visit the York Disability Week website to see our event list which will continue to be updated as we get more information.
-Or check out here the full programme and the ‘programme at a glance’.
+Visit the York Disability Week website to see the full 2022 event list.
+Or check out the full programme and the ‘programme at a glance’.

-We would love to hear from you if you or your organisation or group is planning any other events to celebrate Disability History Month (Nov-December) and/or York Disability Week 2021 (27th Nov to 4th Dec) which includes the UN International Day for People with Disabilities on 3rd December.
+We would love to hear from you if you or your organisation or group ran events to celebrate Disability History Month (Nov-December) and/or York Disability Week 2022 (26th Nov to 3rd Dec) that we missed and would like to be added to our mailing list for next year.

 The International Day for People with Disabilities 3rd December